jbgutierrez/vim-partial/README.md

   * throw an error if the file exists (you can overcome this error by triggering `:PartialExtract!`)
   * ensure the file has the proper extension(s) and create intermediate directories as required
   * dispose any preceding underscores on the partial name
-  * set partial path relative to the current directory name or views/templates ancestor folder
+  * set partial path relative to the templates folder
   * save the partial content getting rid of unneeded leading spaces
   * make the replacement